EMDR Tools and Techniques Vector

 Specific EMDR Tools Used in Therapy

-• Preparatory Technique: Before exploring into traumatic memories, it's important for you to establish a 'safe place'—a mental image of a location where you feel completely secure and at ease.
+• Preparatory technique: Before working with traumatic memories, you and your therapist establish a 'safe place' or 'calm place': a mental image of somewhere you feel settled and at ease.

 3. Resource Development and Installation (RDI)